rahulmadanraju/Machine-Learning-Engineer-Udacity/Capstone_Project/capstone_proposal_template.md

 It is application which can be quite handy to recognise the breeds of unknown dogs for the user and also have fun by creating a resemblance of a dog to the given human images.

-(In this section, clearly describe the problem that is to be solved.
-The problem described should be well defined and should have at least one relevant potential solution.
-Additionally, describe the problem thoroughly such that it is clear that the problem is quantifiable (the problem can be expressed in mathematical or logical terms) , measurable (the problem can be measured by some metric and clearly observed), and replicable (the problem can be reproduced and occurs more than once)).

 ### Datasets and Inputs

 Here, in the Dog Breed Classification, the dataset contains the images of Dogs and Humans.
 There are a total of 8351 images for dogs and 13233 images for humans.
 Using these images as data, it has to be processed according to our needs and a model has to be designed to train our machine.

 The input to the neural net is either an image of a dog or human to which we expect the output as the breed of the dog (for dog input) or tyoe if dog the human resembles to (for a human image input).

-(In this section, the dataset(s) and/or input(s) being considered for the project should be thoroughly described, such as how they relate to the problem and why they should be used.
-Information such as how the dataset or input is (was) obtained, and the characteristics of the dataset or input, should be included with relevant references and citations as necessary It should be clear how the dataset(s) or input(s) will be used in the project and whether their use is appropriate given the context of the problem).

 ### Benchmark Model

 To tackle such data, it is preferably good to go with neural networks.
 The extraction of features for an image data is quite tedious.
 However, on using the convolutional neural networks, the features are easily extracted through it.
 Neural nets try to find a pattern to recognise features for each category of data and classify them based on the similarity measures.

 As observed the input is expected to be a fog image or a human image.
 The output is the class of breed the dog belongs, and the type of dog the human resembles.

-(In this section, provide the details for a benchmark model or result that relates to the domain, problem statement, and intended solution.
-Ideally, the benchmark model or result contextualizes existing methods or known information in the domain and problem given, which could then be objectively compared to the solution.
-Describe how the benchmark model or result is measurable (can be measured by some metric and clearly observed) with thorough detail).

 ### Evaluation Metrics